lilvina/biting-chickadee/README.md

 **Product/User Stories**

+###The quality specs that are not checked off are not relevant to this project's core specs.
+There is a PR made to Tanner to remove these specs from the project.

 - [x] Can track all **customers** and any relevant customer information, including but not limited to...
   - [x] customer ID
   - [x] name